mclancy96/rails-harder-mock-code-challenge-inventory_management_system/README.md

 ## Instructions / Deliverables

 ***Work through the following deliverables.
-These are more advanced than the original challenge.***
+These are more advanced than the original challenge, and tailored to inventory management!***

-1. On the products index page, clicking a product name should take you to the product's show view.
+1. On the products index page, display a list of all products with their SKU, name, and total stock across all warehouses.
+Clicking a product name should take you to the product's show view.
-2. On the warehouses index page, clicking a warehouse's name should take you to the warehouse's show view.
+2. On the warehouses index page, display all warehouses.
+Clicking a warehouse's name should take you to its show view.
 3. The product show view should list all warehouses where the product is stored and the current stock in each.
+Show a low-stock warning if any warehouse is below a threshold.
-4. The warehouse show view should list all products stored in that warehouse and their quantities.
+4. The warehouse show view should list all products stored in that warehouse and their quantities, with a summary of total value.
 5. Implement a form to record a new inventory transaction (stock in, stock out, transfer) for a product and warehouse.
+Validate that stock cannot go negative.
-6. Add a dashboard page showing overall inventory levels and recent transactions.
+6. Add a dashboard page showing overall inventory levels, recent transactions, and a "Top Movers" section for most active products.
 7. Add validations to ensure stock cannot go negative and that transfers are between different warehouses.
+Prevent duplicate SKUs.
-8. Implement a feature to view transaction history for a product or warehouse.
+8. Implement a feature to view transaction history for a product or warehouse, with filters for date range and transaction type.
-9. Add an admin interface to create/edit/delete products and warehouses.
+9. Add a "Low Stock" page showing all products below a certain threshold across all warehouses.
-10. Add a report page showing low-stock products across all warehouses.
+10. Add a report page for each product showing all transactions, current stock, and warehouse locations.
-11. Add search functionality to find products by name or SKU.
+11. Add search functionality to find products by name, SKU, or warehouse.
-12. Add pagination to the products index page.
+12. Add custom scopes to filter products (e.g., by stock level, warehouse, or recent activity).
-13. Add custom scopes to filter products (e.g., by stock level, warehouse).
+13. Add a fun "Random Product" button that takes the user to a random product show page.
-14. Add API endpoints to list products, warehouses, and inventory transactions (bonus: use serializers).
+14. (Bonus) Add notifications for low-stock products (try ActionMailer or just a flash message).
-15. Add notifications for low-stock products (bonus: use ActionMailer).
+15. (Bonus) Add an API endpoint to list products and inventory transactions (try using serializers).

 ### Hints / Tips